-- If you want to charter a sailing boat, a catamaran or a motor moat and additionally book a skipper or crew – the answer is No, you don’t need any licenses.
+- If you want to charter a sailing boat, a catamaran or a motor boat and additionally book a skipper or crew – the answer is No, you don’t need any licenses.

-Check here all international boating licenses accepted when charting a boat in Croatia
+Check here for all international boating licenses accepted when charting a boat in Croatia

 If you want to operate a boat that has an engine of 15hp or more, then you will need a skipper license.
 You will need this license as a permit to operate a sailing or motor watercraft.
 This document is also obligatory for a yacht charter.
 There are completely different types of licenses, issued in different countries.

 Unfortunately, there are neither international nor EU-wide official regulations for boat licenses when chartering a pleasure sailing craft.
-Every country has its own regulations and requirements for skippers.
+Every country has its regulations and requirements for skippers.
 The rule is: All boat licenses are national documents and would not be valid abroad.
 However, official documents, issued by a competent authority can also be recognized abroad.
-This must be checked with the charter company before booking the sailing / motor watercraft.
+This must be checked with the charter company before booking the sailing/motor watercraft.

 Main types of sailing licenses

 - There are four major differences in boating licenses, based on the sailing area:

 - Boating license for inland waterways (Lakes and Canals on Mainland)